8 Doctors Share Exactly How They’re Tackling Medical School Debt

-We asked eight doctors how they’re dealing with their debt, and their answers ranged from living frugally to refinancing their loans.
+We asked eight doctors how they’re dealing with their debt, and their answers ranged from living frugally to refinancing their student loans.
 Some opted to attend less expensive universities, while others participated in scholarship programs that required them to work in underserved areas or the military.
 Here’s how they’re getting out of debt, and how you might approach your own as a doctor (quotes have been edited for length and clarity):

 Living the modest lifestyle